 - If you don’t have a fireplace at home, use your stove.
 Heat 2-3 drops of vegetable oil in a flat pan (tawa), cut the tomato into 2 parts and roast it over low flame : 7-10 mins on each side.
 Do the same for the chilly.
 Make sure you do not burn or even over-roast it.
 Rather keep it mildly raw, as this gives a stronger flavour of its distinct aroma.

 Roasted king chili and tomato (Here, they have been roasted in a fireplace in a Naga kitchen – over hot ash)

 2. Rinse off the ash from the tomato, and peel off the skin.

-3. Put the chilli in a chutney bowl, put salt and crush it.
-Once the chilli is fully crushed, add the tomato and mash it properly – as it mixes with the crushed chilli.
-Add 1 glove of garlic, crush it, and mix it with the rest of the ingredients in the bowl.
+3. Put the chili in a chutney bowl, put salt and crush it.
+Once the chili is fully crushed, add the tomato and mash it properly – as it mixes with the crushed chili.
+Add 1 clove of garlic, crush it, and mix it with the rest of the ingredients in the bowl.

 Best served with a Naga meal – comprising of steamed/cooked rice and pork/Fish/Beef etc – with a side of fresh boiled vegetables.